-- How the course is structured or organized;
+- How the course is structured and organized;

-- How the readings and assignments are perceived;
+- How well the readings and assignments relate to the course goals;

-- The student workload and amount of effort required.
+- The workload and amount of effort required;

 - Collect it.
 While some of the techniques we suggest for collecting Ongoing Feedback (e.g. minute papers at the end of class) can be used to collect early or midterm feedback, you may want to make use of a more thorough feedback form.
-Harvard offers instructors a number of online options, like the "ungraded quizzes" pre-loaded into your Canvas site, Qualtrics, or Google Forms.
-If possible, however, we encourage instructors to consider using paper forms in-class, which tend to yield both higher response rates and more thoughtful comments.
+Beginning in Fall 2021, Harvard’s course evaluation system is ready to collect feedback from students at mid-semester.
+See the Office of Undergraduate Education’s website for more information.
+Additionally, Harvard offers instructors a number of online options, like the "ungraded quizzes" pre-loaded into your Canvas site, Qualtrics, or Google Forms.
+You might also consider using paper forms in-class.
 At the top of this page you will find a handful of sample forms which you should feel free to customize for your own purposes.

 - Process it.
 Whether you sit down with a member of Bok's senior staff, a Pedagogy Fellow, a mentor, or a peer, we recommend that you share your feedback with someone whom you trust to keep it in perspective.
 It is easy to fixate on one outlier comment, particularly a negative one.
 In their book Thanks for the Feedback, Doug Stone and Sheila Heen highlight three "triggers" that may keep us from learning from a piece of feedback: (1) truth ("this feedback is simply wrong"), (2) relationship ("whether or not it's true, I can't hear this feedback from you"), and (3) identity ("I'm not that kind of person").
 An interlocutor can help you see past these triggers and discover patterns that your emotional response to the feedback can obscure.